Costume Designer banner

 Pros

-2. Opportunity to work in diverse and exciting projects.
+2. Opportunity to work in exciting industries like film and theatre.

-5. Constant learning and growth in design skills.
+5. Constant learning and growth in design trends.

 Cons